Alexander Brodie Spark: Life in Australia

 Now well-monetarily supplied, Spark felt confident that he could start a business of his own, and be the better for it.
 He also decided that he would go from Europe and try his luck as a free settler of Australia, which had been founded less than fifty years before.
 After being granted a letter of recommendation as a free settler, Spark voyaged on the Princess Charlotte to arrive in Sydney in April 1823.
 After arriving, Alexander set up a shop in George Street, where he sold sugar, wines and alcohol and various drapery.
 Spark also supplied salted meat to the commissariat at Sydney and Parramatta at the time.

 By 1825, Spark's trading business had greatly expanded, and he was chartering ships to coastal trade routes.
 A year later, his business had grown even more, and he started a shipping agency.
 Through this agency, Spark sold incoming cargoes, exporting stores to places such as Hobart, colonial produce to Calcutta, and wool consignments (the first of what would be very many wool consignments) to London, backloading merchandise when it was possible.
 Additionally, Spark worked as a sort of agent for farmers and country settlers by purchasing their produce and selling them supplies such as livestock and stores, as well as the occasional ploughman or overseer.
 At this particular time, Spark owned more than six thousand acres (24 km2) of land on the Hunter River and a nine-acre (4 hectare) grant at Woolloomooloo; Spark had developed a passion for land ownership.
-In 1835, the designer John Verge (who also built Elizabeth Bay House) helped Spark complete his property, now named Tusculum outside of Wolloomooloo Hill (now known as Potts Point).
+In 1835, the designer John Verge (who also built Elizabeth Bay House) helped Spark complete his property, now named Tusculum outside of Woolloomooloo Hill (now known as Potts Point).
 It now houses the Royal Australian Institute of Architects.

 Despite the great success of his business, Spark engaged in and did a great many things in and around Sydney.
 He served on the Sydney Grand Jury, became its foreman in 1826 and, in 1827, a justice of the peace.